AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 hence only one driver is needed to drive its motion.
 The class `AnyKinMotion` with a polynomial driver function is already inserted in the model as its driver.
-Refer to Lesson 5 in the tutorial {doc}`How to Write AnyScript </A_Getting_started_anyscript/index>` for more informaiton about this driver.
+Refer to Lesson 5 in the tutorial {doc}`How to Write AnyScript </A_Getting_started_anyscript/index>` for more information about this driver.

 In the following we will drive the pendulum using motion capture data instead of using this driver.